Carla Lucero (tennis)

-Carla Lucero (born 26 October 1990) is an inactive Argentine tennis player.
+Carla Lucero (born 26 October 1990) is an Argentine former tennis player.

 Lucero has a career-high WTA singles ranking of 371, achieved on 7 June 2010.
-She has won one singles title and seven ITF doubles titles at tournaments of the ITF Women's Circuit.
+On 7 November 2011, she peaked at No. 517 in the WTA doubles rankings.
+In her career, she won one singles title and seven doubles titles at tournaments of the ITF Women's Circuit.

 Lucero made her Fed Cup debut for Argentina in 2019.
 She lost her doubles match, which has been her single team participation.